CodeBotsStudio/Dysymmetrical/README.md

 There's an example place included in the repository, which you can duplicate and rename to use for your own project.
 It is needed, though, to keep the place inside of the repository and never remove it so that merging with updates to the engine is a lot easier and faster.

+Make sure to replace the animations in the template characters.

 ## Documentation
 Docs for anything added in the engine can be found through code comments at the start of important variables or functions.
 Any of those that isn't considered important outside of being used internally doesn't have any.